List of WR Committees

 TIME COMMITMENTS

-This group meets at Legislative Day (Hill Day) and both the Fall and Spring Business Conferences.
+This group meets at Legislative Day (Hill Day) and both the Fall and Spring Conferences.
 Plan to help coordinate and attend fun YPN events at conferences!
 Planning is usually done via email and social media and Zoom video conferencing.

 Return to Top of Section